jhight/stash/README.md

 </p>

 ## About
-Stash is a tiny, simple, encrypted Android DataStore that makes it easy to securely store small amounts of sensitive data using the Android Keystore system.
-Under the hood, stash serializes data via [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serialization-guide.md).
+Stash is a tiny, encrypted Android DataStore that makes it easy to securely store small amounts of sensitive data using the Android Keystore system.
+Under the hood, stash serializes data into JSON via [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serialization-guide.md).

 ## Reading
-You can either read the entire contents of a stash into a @Serializable class or read individual properties.
-Because all data is serialized into a `kotlinx.serialization.json.JsonElement` prior to encryption, you can use the two approaches interchangeably.
+You can either read the entire contents of a stash into a @Serializable or read individual properties.
+Because all data is serialized prior to encryption, you can use the two approaches interchangeably.
 ```kotlin
 @Serializable
 data class Profile (